Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Display Posts Widget: remove overly opinionated CSS.
-* Shortcodes: Brought more of our shortcodes to meet current WordPress Coding Standards to help us maintain these features in the future.
+* Shortcodes: bring more of our shortcodes to meet current WordPress Coding Standards to help us maintain these features in the future.

 **Bug fixes**